 Writing I think connects me with myself and connects me with others.
 My first poetry teacher was Paul Carroll, and he used to say that all poets and writers were brothers and sisters, and when we wrote we talked to each other, the live writers and the dead ones.

-AT: I do believe writing connects us with different time periods, walks of life, and cultures so that we can better understand what motivates and moves each of us.
-Because we need to connect as a human race, these stories unite us.
+AT: I do believe writing connects us with different time periods and cultures so that we can better understand what motivates and moves each of us.
+We need to connect as a human race, and these stories unite us.

 JG: My first novel (Road of Bones -- about two German lovers separated by the war in the last days of WWII) grew out of a poem about my mom.
 I was writing a sonnet about the day the German soldiers came to her house in the woods outside of Lvov, and I came to the end of the sonnet.
 There at the end, a German soldier stood busying open the door to my mom's house.
 I stopped at that last line and asked myself, "What happens next?"